ARTISTIC DIRECTOR AND CHOREOGRAPHER

 Lincoln Jones was born in Fullerton, California, and began dancing at the age of nineteen.
 He was awarded scholarships to the Joffrey, San Francisco, Pennsylvania, Milwaukee, and Los Angeles Classical Ballet Schools.
 At twenty-three, Lincoln joined the Columbia City Ballet in South Carolina, then moved to New York City, where he taught ballet at Broadway Dance Center, Peridance, and DanceSpace, and danced with the Metropolitan Opera Ballet.

-Lincoln has also given talks on ballet with the Los Angeles Philharmonic, the Los Angeles Chamber Orchestra, and The Da Camera Society, and choreographed ballet in commercials for Facebook, Virgin Mobile, BSI Bank, and other international brands.
+Jones recently performed with ACB at the Houston Grand Opera’s 2018 Opera Ball, presenting both the work of Fred Astaire and his own choreography.
+He has given talks on ballet with the Los Angeles Philharmonic, the Los Angeles Chamber Orchestra, and The Da Camera Society, and choreographed ballet in commercials for Facebook, Virgin Mobile, BSI Bank, and other international brands.

 Originally from Saratoga Springs, New York, Theresa Farrell trained at Ballet Regent under Michael Steele, American Ballet Theatre, the Joffrey School of Ballet, New York State Summer School of the Arts, and Dance Theatre of Harlem, and is a high school graduate of the North Carolina School of the Arts School of Dance.